French Commandos Board Rainbow Warrior Amid Report of Imminent Test

 Protests against the tests occurred round the world:

-_In Papeete, about 30 protesters occupied the military runway next to the airport for two hours Thursday, waving signs and banners before 60 riot police forced them off the tarmac.
+_In Papeete, 750 miles from the test site, about 30 protesters occupied the military runway next to the airport for two hours Thursday, waving signs and banners before 60 riot police forced them off the tarmac.
 Papeete is across the international date line.

 _In Paris today, police arrested about 300 anti-nuclear protesters who defied a ban on a planned demonstration and tried to form a human chain.
 Riot police pushed back another 300 people who lined the ornate 19th century Alexandre III Bridge.